bcgov/sso-keycloak-backstage/Gold-Custom-Realm-Community-Ways-of-Working.md

 Our community supports us and follows our general guidelines and best practices for:

-* Everyone in the space understands business requirements for privacy (IDs, authorizations, personal attributes)
+1. Everyone in the space understands business requirements for privacy (IDs, authorizations, personal attributes)

-* For sharing purposes, need to review the STRA/security & PIA/privacy & legislation/policy for the space
+2. For sharing purposes, need to review the STRA/security & PIA/privacy & legislation/policy for the space

-* Rely on out of the box configuration for Keycloak integrations as much as possible
+3. Rely on out of the box configuration for Keycloak integrations as much as possible

-1. ensure logs not are stored or only store for a short period of time.
+&nbsp;&nbsp;&nbsp;&nbsp; a) ensure logs not are stored or only store for a short period of time.

-1. try to avoid using realm-level resources such as groups and roles to share the realm with multiple application teams.
+4. try to avoid using realm-level resources such as groups and roles to share the realm with multiple application teams.

-* Use of GUID vs KC ID
+5. Use of GUID vs KC ID

-1. don't use local users
+&nbsp;&nbsp;&nbsp;&nbsp; a) don't use local users

-* Create instructions for realm usage, setup, and basic problem solving
+6. Create instructions for realm usage, setup, and basic problem solving

-1. make sure the user username has a suffix with ‘@{idp}’ and is based on the source of truth of the user type.
+7. make sure the user username has a suffix with ‘@{idp}’ and is based on the source of truth of the user type.

-* Offline validation (public key validation)
+&nbsp;&nbsp;&nbsp;&nbsp; a) Offline validation (public key validation)

-* Automation
+&nbsp;&nbsp;&nbsp;&nbsp; b) Automation

-* Session and realm configuration and token timeouts
+8. Session and realm configuration and token timeouts

-1. ensure offline tokens are revoked after use or set the maximum time.
+&nbsp;&nbsp;&nbsp;&nbsp; a) ensure offline tokens are revoked after use or set the maximum time.

-1. validate the token at the application level rather than using an introspection endpoint
+&nbsp;&nbsp;&nbsp;&nbsp; b) validate the token at the application level rather than using an introspection endpoint

-* Processes for maintaining and configuring environments
+9. Processes for maintaining and configuring environments

-* Use Cypress to automate login tests
+10. Use Cypress to automate login tests

-* Documentation around how to get access to diff tiers of support
+11. Documentation around how to get access to diff tiers of support

-* Create a clear Disaster Recovery plan
+12. Create a clear Disaster Recovery plan

-* Synchronization of changes between environments
+13. Synchronization of changes between environments